enpengxu/libiocp/README.md

 =======

 Easy and powerful asynchronous network library for c++.
-Just few lines for building server to support thousands connections.
+Just few lines of source codes to create a server program to support thousands connections.